These prerequisites assume you're working on a

-Since dev.to codebase is using Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
-Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not fixing gem incompatibilities.
+Since Forem's codebase is using the Ruby on Rails framework, we will need to install the Windows Subsystem for Linux (WSL).
+Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not having to fix gem incompatibilities.

 On your first run, the system will ask for username and password.
 Take note of both since it will be used for

 sudo commands.
 More information about the process can be found at create a user account and password for your new Linux distribution

 rbenv is a version manager for Ruby applications which allows one to guarantee that the Ruby version in development environment matches production.
 First, install Ruby language dependencies before installing